galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/corr.png)|
 |<small>**B.** Heatmap of four samples: Treatments (Rab1) and controls (Input) are well correlated among themselves.</small>|

-Here we can see that treatments (Reb1) and controls (input) correlate well with each other. while correlation between treatments and controls is weak.
-This is a good sign implying that these is some signal on our data.
+Here we can see that treatments (Reb1) and controls (input) correlate well with each other, while correlation between treatments and controls is weak.
+This is a good sign implying that there is some signal on our data.

 ## Assessing signal strength

-How do we tell is we do have signal coming from ChIP enrichment.
+How do we tell is we do have signal coming from ChIP enrichment?
 One way of doing this is Signal Extraction Scaling (SES) proposed by [Diaz:2012](https://www.degruyter.com/downloadpdf/j/sagmb.2012.11.issue-3/1544-6115.1750/1544-6115.1750.pdf).
 SES works as follows.
 Suppose we have two datasets: ChIP and Input DNA.
 We divide genome into *N* non-overlapping windows (*N* = 10 in the example below) and for each window compute the number of reads.
 This way we end up with two lists: one listing read counts for ChIP (ChIP list) and the other for Input (Input list):

 ```
 Window   ChIP-count Input-count